ManageIQ/integration_tests/docs/guides/tipsntricks.rst

 In order to speed things up, we cache certain items of data, such as the appliances version and configuration details.
 When these get changed, the cache becomes invalid and we must invalidate the cache somehow.
-It used to be handled with the ``utils.signals`` module which is now gone.
 You need to call an appropriate method on the appliance object like :py:meth:`utils.appliance.IPAppliance.server_details_changed` which invalidates the data.

 pytest store